FormidableLabs/react-native-zephyr/docs/extending-the-theme.md

 # Extending the Theme

-Style Buddy ships with [a default theme](./default-theme.md), but gives you the flexibility to override and extend the theme as your heart desires.
+Zephyr ships with [a default theme](./default-theme.md), but gives you the flexibility to override and extend the theme as your heart desires.

-Style Buddy's theme constraints are of the following shape:
+Zephyr's theme constraints are of the following shape:

 ```ts
 type ThemeConstraints = {